epfl-ada/ada-2022-project-toestewbrr/README.md

 Note: Due to the weakness of the computing power at our disposition, our analysis is currently restricted to 1491 romantic comedy movies.
 A broader analysis will be performed on all movies when gaining access to computing clusters.

 It was important to run this customized pipeline to have **depparse** and **KBP** annotators.
 These annotators allow us to find the characteristics associated with each character along with demographics elements.
-We also used the KBP annotator to extract realationships between characters.
-The full list of relations which can be extracted from KBP is available at this link (https://stanfordnlp.github.io/CoreNLP/kbp.html).
+We also used the KBP annotator to extract relationships between characters.

 #### 2.3 An alternative: Word2Vec